la2050/archive/_organizations/the-institute-for-nonviolence-in-los-angeles.md

   year_submitted:
     - '2015'
     - '2013'
-  org_summary:
-    - >-
-      INVLA staff and trained volunteer mediators provide peer mediation, conflict resolution training, & program implementation for people aged 8-80, as well as Days of Dialogue, facilitated community dialogue sessions on controversial public issues.
-    - >-
-      More than 2,000 members of the public were trained by Avis Ridley-Thomas in the years that I oversaw the Los Angeles City Attorney's Dispute Resolution Program of the Office of the Los Angeles City Attorney.
-      Emeritus UCLA Professor Buzz Wilms initiated a class at UCLA in 2001, and hundreds of undergraduates have been trained as a result of that class.
 title: The Institute for Nonviolence in Los Angeles
-uri: /organizations/the-institute-for-nonviolence-in-los-angeles/
 extrapolated_project_ids:
   - '5102303'
 project_titles_from_extrapolated_project_ids:
-  - The Peer Mediation Network
-project_titles:
-  - The Peer Mediation Network
-project_titles_from_project_ids:
   - The Peer Mediation Network
 original_project_titles:
   - The Peer Mediation Network